 The following steps should be taken in preparation before a natural disaster strikes:

-- To prevent underground storage tanks from floating in flood conditions, keep tanks as full as possible prior to shutting down station or evacuating.
+- To prevent underground storage tanks from floating in flood conditions, keep tanks as full as possible prior to shutting down the station or evacuating.

 - Check/secure all storage tank fill caps when flooding conditions are expected.